pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/insights/_index.md

 ## Resource Search

-Resource Search can be accessed directly from the Pulumi Cloud dashboard or from the side navigation by navigating to the 'Resources' tab.
+Resource Search can be accessed directly from the Pulumi Cloud dashboard or from the side navigation by navigating to **Resources**.

 By default, you will see a table with the resources you have access to, ordered by most recently updated.